Death, Design and the Macabre: Echoes of the Past Through Design

 What is the role of design in shaping how we engage with iconic landmarks marked by death, tragedy, and the macabre?
 From notorious sites like Alcatraz and the Tower of London to Melbourne’s own Pentridge Piazza, Carlton’s Underbelly, Old Melbourne Gaol and the city’s spooky laneways.
 As technology transforms our engagement, these sites attract visitors not only for their historical importance but also through the lens of dark tourism, where the past’s intriguing aspects are brought to life in our popular imagination through true crime stories, ghost tours and celebrity memorials.

 Design has the power to both respect and challenge the legacies of these places, offering visitors meaningful connections to the past, in person and digitally.
-In this thought-provoking session, experts in design, pop-culture, and ethics will explore the role of design in educating and provoking reflection, creating respectful and insightful experiences at sites with haunting histories.
+In this thought-provoking session, experts in design and heritage interpretation will explore the role of design in educating and provoking reflection, creating respectful and insightful experiences at sites with haunting histories.

 Images: (1) Old Melbourne Gaol.
 Photo: Dianna Snape.
 (2) Old Melbourne Gaol.
 Photo: Peter Hermes.